m-m-black/wiki-random/README.md

 ### TO DO

-- [ ] Implement infinite scroll where new articles load upon reaching the bottom of the page
+- [ ] Implement infinite scroll such that new articles load upon reaching the bottom of the page
 - [ ] Improve loading time of articles